HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R14 — Backup restoration failure during a real incident
+## CRM-R14 (Backup restoration failure during a real incident)

-**Risk description:** If backups exist but have not been tested for successful restoration, CloudReach could discover — during an actual ransomware or data-loss incident — that backups are incomplete, corrupted, or too slow to restore within an acceptable Recovery Time Objective, extending the outage and potentially resulting in permanent data loss.
+**Risk description:** If backups exist but have not been tested for successful restoration, CloudReach could discover during an actual ransomware or data-loss incident that backups are incomplete, corrupted, or too slow to restore within an acceptable Recovery Time Objective, extending the outage and potentially resulting in permanent data loss.

-**Threat / Vulnerability:** "Backups exist" is frequently mistaken for "recovery works" — untested backups are a common latent failure mode exposed only during a real incident.
+**Threat / Vulnerability:** "Backups exist" is frequently mistaken for "recovery works" untested backups are a common latent failure mode exposed only during a real incident.

-**Existing controls:** Automated daily database backups with 30-day retention; backups stored in a separate AWS account/region; no documented, timed restoration test has been performed in the last 12 months.
+**Existing controls:** Automated daily database backups with 30-day retention backups stored in a separate AWS account/region no documented, timed restoration test has been performed in the last 12 months.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|